rafelafrance/traiter/README.md

 pip install -r requirements.txt
 ```

-If you prefer to not deal with setting up a virtual environment then you can install the requirements into your.
-WARNING: This can cause conflicts with other project requirements.
+If you prefer to not deal with setting up a virtual environment then you can install the requirements into your python environment.
+WARNING: This sometimes causes conflicts with other projects.

 ```
 git clone https://github.com/rafelafrance/traiter.git